Sufficient condition for root reconstruction by parsimony on binary trees with general weights: Introduction

-\end{theorem} Although $\tree$ is an infinite complete binary tree, since we allow arbitrary cutsets, our results in fact apply implicitly to general finite trees.
-Condition~\eqref{eq:branching-cond} is closely related to the {\em branching number}, a generalized notion of branching rate which plays a key role in the analysis of many stochastic processes on trees and tree-like graphs.
-See e.g.~\cite{Peres:99,LyonsPeres:16} for a survey; see also~\cite{Lyons:89,Lyons:90}.
+Condition~\eqref{eq:branching-cond} involves the {\em branching number}, a generalized notion of branching rate which plays a key role in the analysis of many stochastic processes on trees and tree-like graphs.
+See e.g.~\cite{LyonsPeres:16}.
 The following example provides some intuition in a special case. \begin{example}[Fixed edge weights] As a simple illustration, observe that, when all weights are equal to $\minweight \in (0,1]$, the supremum in~\eqref{eq:branching-cond} is attained for $\kappa = 2\minweight$.
 Indeed, the sum in~\eqref{eq:branching-cond} when $\kappa = 2\minweight$ simplifies to

 for any cutset $\cutset$, where the equality can be proved by induction on the graph distance from the root to the furthest vertex in $\cutset$.
 On the other hand, letting $\cutset_n$ be the cutset of all vertices at graph distance $n$ from $\root$, for any $\eps > 0$ it holds that